 What is a Hurricane Mitigation Inspection?

-Modified on Thu, 31 Jul at 4:12 PM
+Modified on Mon, 2 Mar at 5:00 PM

 Each Applicant can apply for and receive only one (1) Initial Inspection by an MSFH Program Inspector for the current homesteaded property.

-PLEASE NOTE: An approval for a Hurricane Mitigation Inspection through the MSFH Program is NOT an approval for a Hurricane Mitigation Grant.
+PLEASE NOTE: An approval for a Hurricane Mitigation Inspection through the MSFH Program is not an approval for a Hurricane Mitigation Grant.

 Was this article helpful?